Trump’s Hidden Powers

 Our democracy is built on a structure of limited and separated governmental powers.
 The Founders took pains to prevent the amassing of too much power in any one branch of government.
 In times of emergency, however, it might be necessary for the president to have greater-than-normal powers and flexibility in order to respond adequately to quickly unfolding events.
 But what extra powers should the president have, when should she be able to access them, and how should they be constrained in their use?
 To answer these questions, it is important to understand what the emergency powers landscape looks like today.

 There are many types of emergency powers, some set forth in laws passed by Congress, others contained in secret presidential orders.
-We discuss these general categories of powers, along with specific examples of emergency authorities, in an article published in the current issue (January/February 2019) of The Atlantic.
+We discuss these general categories of powers, along with specific examples of emergency authorities, in an article published in the January/February 2019 issue of The Atlantic.
 One particularly important subset of these powers is a diverse collection of special statutory authorities that become available when the president or Congress declares a “national emergency.”

-Building on previous research in this area, the Brennan Center has identified 136 statutory powers that may become available to the president upon declaration of a national emergency.
-We created a database that assembles these powers by subject matter, specifies the conditions triggering their use, and lists the occasions, if any, on which they have been invoked.
+Building on previous research in this area, the Brennan Center has identified 123 statutory powers that may become available to the president when she declares a national emergency.
+An additional 13 statutory powers become available when a national emergency is declared by Congress.
+We created a database that assembles these 136 powers by subject matter, specifies the conditions triggering their use, and lists the occasions, if any, on which they have been invoked.
 (The methodology we used to compile the database is available here.)
 We have also developed a running list of national emergencies declared since the National Emergencies Act went into effect.

 These resources are eye-opening in many ways: in the nature of the powers provided, in how easily the executive can access them, and in how they have been used (or misused).
 Some highlights of the research include: